 This living Christmas tree in a decorative container is a wonderfully festive accent for your holiday decorating.
 The tree is rooted in soil and shipped in a decorative metal container.
 The metal container is lined with a red ribbon and has a festive metal tag.

 The 1-gallon plant ships in a 1-gallon metal container with an average ship height of 20-24 inches tall.
-The 3-gallon plant ships in a 3-gallon metal container with an average ship height of 30-34 inches tall.

 Use it on patios to frame an entrance or bring it inside to flank your fireplace.
 Add lights or small decorations to complete the look and compliment your existing decor.
 After the holidays have ended, take your living Christmas tree and plant it in your landscape.